Sri Chinmoy Canberra Trail Series

 TO ENTER ONLINE, CLICK THE LINK BELOW EACH EVENT DESCRIPTION.

 Online entries close at 5pm on the Friday prior to race day.
-On the day entries (cash only, see rates on right of page) are available at Registration on race morning from 9am to 9.40m only.
+On the day entries (see rates on right of page) are available at Registration on race morning from 9am to 9.40m only.

 Introducing the Sri Chinmoy Canberra Trail Series